-In order to qualify under the full faith and credit custody law, a child custody or visitation determination must be made by a court that is in child’s home state and has jurisdiction under the laws of the state.
+In order to qualify under the full faith and credit custody law, child custody or visitation determination must be made by a court that is in the child's home state and has jurisdiction under the laws of the state.
 A court could also have jurisdiction if:

 - It appears that no other state would have jurisdiction as a home state;

 - It's in the best interest of the child that a court of that state assume jurisdiction because the child and his parents have a significant connection with the state; and